TrendingTechnology/larua/README.md

 I've added the ability to add social links to the footer.
 In the mati/partials/social.hbs you can setup your own social media links.You can use the Font-Awesome icons that i use, it has more icons as you can see [here](http://fortawesome.github.io/Font-Awesome/icons/).
 Just simply add a new line and/or replace the current ones.

 #Translation
-There's not much to translate, but the two things that are probably of interest are the following;

 ##partials/pagination.hbs
 In the current release there is an custom Pagination file for tweaking.
 For example to translate the pagination text into a different language.
 The file can be found at the following location: /mati/partials/pagination.hbs.
 If you want to remove the (custom) pagination remove this file.